-December 21, 2020 Jupiter passes Saturn for a once-in-a-generation Great Conjunction
+December 21, 2020: Jupiter passes Saturn in a close conjunction, a so-called a once-in-a-generation Great Conjunction.

 Once a generation, Jupiter catches and passes Saturn.
+This is known as a Great Conjunction.
 Both planets move slowly around the sun because of their distance from our central star.
-A Jupiter year is nearly 12 Earth years long while Saturn revolves around the sun in nearly 30 years.
+A Jupiter year is nearly 12 Earth-years long while Saturn revolves around the sun in nearly 30 years.
+A Jupiter-Saturn conjunction is rare enough for observers to take notice of this unique pairing.

 See our detailed article here.

 Jupiter takes nearly 20 years to move past Saturn, travel around the sun, and catch Saturn again.
 When Jupiter catches Saturn on December 21, 2020, they will be very close, only 0.1° apart!
-This is the closest the planets have appeared since the Great Conjunction of July 16, 1623!
+This is the closest conjunction since the Great Conjunction of July 16, 1623!

 When viewing the sky, the actual sizes of objects are difficult to determine because there is no depth perception.
 We measure objects by their apparent angular size.
 Apparent is how large they seem to our eyes.
 Angular size is measured in degrees, like the way a protractor measures angles.
 The moon appears to be about 1/2° in diameter.
 At the Great Conjunction, Jupiter and Saturn are 0.1° apart.
 This seems to be close, but they are easily distinguished from each other.
 The image above shows the angular size of the moon and 0.1° of angular size on the moon.
 The large circular feature is the largest lunar feature, the Imbrium Basin, easily visible without a binocular or telescope.
 So the planets are close together, but they do not appear as a “single star” at the conjunction.